nar-en57/Mobile-Sales-Power-BI-Dashboard/README.md

 - DAX (Data Analysis Expressions)

 ## 📬 Contact
-For queries or collaborations, reach out via LinkedIn or email.
+For queries or collaborations, reach out via Github requests.

-## Contact
-For any questions or inquiries, please contact [Naren Jamdar](mailto:narenjamdar57@gmail.com).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.